structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Overview.md

 Dynamic content is generated on the server and sent to the client as HTML.
 Individual values can be inserted into the page using template expressions.
 Database objects and HTML elements are combined using repeaters, which usually execute a database query and repeatedly write the element to the HTML output for each result.

+#### Partial Reload
+Individual elements can be addressed separately to render their content as HTML, making it easy to reload parts of the page without a complete page reload.

 [Read more about Dynamic Content.](/structr/docs/ontology/Building%20Applications/Dynamic%20Content)

 ### User Input & Forms